Rapid Recap: Depth chart reveals

 Khalid Duke will return to practice this week, according to Klieman.

-Will Honas has been nicked and dinged up a bit throughout fall camp, though it doesn't sound serious in nature and he seems good to go at this point.
+Will Honas has been nicked up throughout fall camp, though it doesn't sound serious in nature and he seems good to go at this point.
 With that being said, he's fallen behind Austin Moore on the depth chart for now due to the absence.

 Andrew Leingang and Carver Willis have also missed some practice time during preseason camp but both will be back this week.
 Because of that, we anticipate KT Leveston starting at left tackle.